-The experiences that students are expected to bring to a postgraduate course will vary with the subject but the vast majority of courses expect everyone to have completed an undergraduate degree.
+The experiences that students are expected to bring to a postgraduate course will vary with the subject, but the vast majority of courses expect everyone to have completed an undergraduate degree.
 Many students will also have a wealth of work experience to draw on.

-A postgraduate course will be a much deeper analysis and include detailed study of the subject rather than covering the broader themes that an undergraduate degree would cover.
-Students should come away from a postgraduate course with a strong understanding of the relevant issues and will probably be considered an expert or specialist in that field.Find your PERFECT POSTGRAD PROGRAM
+A postgraduate course will be a much deeper analysis and involve detailed study of the subject rather than covering the broader themes that an undergraduate degree would cover.
+Students should come away from a postgraduate course with a strong understanding and the specialist knowledge to be considered an expert or specialist in that field.

 Length of time

 Don't think that this means it is an easy quick-fix option when comparing an undergraduate degree with a postgraduate degree in the same subject.
 Students are expected to already be able to read and write at an experienced academic level and most courses do not allow for the spare time that might have been present during many undergraduate degrees.

 Contact with academic staff

 Once students have moved into postgraduate study, relationships with lecturers and other academic staff change slightly moving towards a relationship closer to colleagues.
 If students are continuing at the same university, then it is understandable that they have got to know their teachers.

-Many courses have additional areas of funding including places that are fully funded or bursaries or grants for many students and this means funding and finances are not as simple at the postgraduate level as they are for undergraduate students.Find your PERFECT POSTGRAD PROGRAM
+Many courses have additional areas of funding including places that are fully funded or bursaries or grants for many students.
+This means funding and finances are not as simple at the postgraduate level as they are for undergraduate students.